 Chung Ying Street has eight boundary monuments.
 Number 3 to 7 of these monuments were demolished during the war, and in 1948 they were re-erected.
-Number 1 and 2 of these monuments were preserved since 1905 when they were erected.
+Numbers 1 and 2 of these monuments were preserved since 1905 when they were erected.
 Monument Number 8 has sunk in the riverbed.
 These Boundary Monuments are from the era when Chung Ying Street witnessed its flourishing period.

-Right beside the Boundary Monument Number 4, there is the one hundred years old Banyan Tree.
+Right beside the Boundary Monument Number 4, there is the hundred years old Banyan Tree.
 This tree has its roots in Shenzhen, but the branches are in Hong Kong.
 This situation has made the tree as a source of inspiration for many writers and artists.
 In one school of thought, this tree shows that mainland China has always been the most important supporter of Hong Kong.